ajohn104/AboveAverageScript/README.md

 * Camel Casing is preferred
 * Spacing norm is 4 spaces (NOT TABS)
 * Expect the average
 * Not sure if you should use a semicolon?
-Use it.
+Use it